gallettilance/gallettilance.github.io/assignments/assignment7.md

    - **Hypothesis Testing**:
      - After generating data, users can input parameters for hypothesis testing.
      - Provide a **"Run Hypothesis Testing"** button under the data generation results.
-     - The hypothesis testing should be based on the generated data.
+     - The hypothesis testing should use the stored simulations from the data generation.

    - **Confidence Intervals**:
-     - Similarly, provide options for generating confidence intervals.
+     - Provide options for generating confidence intervals.
      - Include a **"Calculate Confidence Interval"** button.
+     - The confidence interval calculation should use the stored simulations.

 3. **Hypothesis Testing Implementation**:

-   - **Data Generation**:
-     - Use the parameters specified during data generation (β₀ and β₁) as the null hypothesis values.
-     - For simulations under the null hypothesis, generate datasets using the original parameters:
-       - `Y = β₀ + β₁ * X + μ + error`

    - **Simulation**:
-     - Run `S` simulations under the null hypothesis using the **original β₀ and β₁ values specified during data generation**.
+     - Use the slopes or intercepts from the stored simulations as the distribution under the null hypothesis.
      - For each simulation:
        - Generate a dataset using `Y = β₀ + β₁ * X + μ + error`.
        - Compute the slope or intercept for each simulated dataset.